 • Become your own boss and own your own successful business.

-Every job has sources of stress.
-HVAC technicians work on complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
-Appropriate experience and tools are helpful when resolving these concerns.
-In addition, paid training and a steady supply of work help HVAC professionals avoid some of the most common reasons for work-related stress.
+You can't fully escape stress when on the job.
+HVAC technicians service complex equipment and will occasionally have to endure cramped or uncomfortable working conditions.
+Sufficient experience and tools can help mitigate some of these concerns.
+In addition, paid training and a stable workload help HVAC professionals reduce some of the most common triggers of work-related stress.

 Is HVAC Hard on Your Body?

-Moving heavy objects and performing repetitive motions are both common during HVAC work.
-Reaching difficult-to-access equipment can be strenuous.
-HVAC technicians should be physically fit, and you may benefit from a healthy diet and exercise regimen to remain as healthy as possible.
+Carrying heavy objects and performing repetitive motions are both common during HVAC work.
+Accessing and servicing large equipment can be exhausting.
+HVAC projects are often physical, and you may benefit from a healthy diet and exercise regimen to stay in good shape.

 Is HVAC a Recession-Proof Job?

-While there isn't a job that's immune to a recession, HVAC is especially reliable due to the essential nature of heating and cooling equipment.
-Repairs and installation will always be required, meaning HVAC professionals can often find work in more places than other industries.
+While there isn't a job that's immune to a recession, HVAC is consistently avoiding the worst of economic downturns due to the essential nature of heating and cooling equipment.
+Repairs and installation will always be needed, which means professionals in HVAC can often find work across the country.

 Is HVAC a Good Career for the Future?

-As climate control technology continues to evolve, technicians and installers will become even more important.
-The newest models of heating and cooling systems consume less energy or produce it from renewable sources like solar and wind.
-Sustainable HVAC equipment will continue to grow in popularity, as will the need for certified HVAC technicians.
+As HVAC equipment becomes more complex, professional servicing will become even more important.
+New forms of heating and cooling systems use less energy or obtain it from renewable sources such as solar and wind.
+Sustainable HVAC equipment will continue to expand, as will the need for experienced installers and technicians.

 How to Become an HVAC Technician

-To learn everything you need to become an HVAC technician, you’ll need a high school diploma or GED in addition to professional training.
-Other, more specialty (and higher paying) HVAC careers are dependent on additional education or certifications.
+To start a career as an HVAC technician, you’ll need a high school diploma or GED as well as specialized training.
+Other, more specialty (and higher paying) HVAC careers require additional education or certifications.

 Earn certifications by signing up for classes at a community college or trade school.
-The time it takes to become an HVAC technician may fluctuate depending on the specific program, which generally lasts between six months to two years.
+The time it takes to become an HVAC technician may fluctuate depending on the specific program, which is typically six months to two years.
 An employer may also require NATE certification.
-This refers to North American Technician Excellence, this key accreditation builds on your existing industry knowledge to ensure the highest quality services.
+Standing for North American Technician Excellence, this industry-leading accreditation builds on your existing industry knowledge to help you better serve customers.

-While some elements of an HVAC career could be learned on your own, getting the necessary education means a combination of classroom programs with on-site training.
-At the same time, HVAC careers don’t require things like advanced math skills.
-While you'll need to know some basic math, most of the HVAC professionals’ skill set utilizes critical thinking, for identifying problems and ensure quality installation.
+While some elements of an HVAC career could be learned on your own, a proper education means blending classroom programs with on-site training.
+At the same time, HVAC careers don't involve complex math.
+While some math is involved, the majority of an HVAC professionals’ skill set relies on critical thinking, in order to properly identify problems and ensure quality installation.

 Another key perk of working in HVAC is almost zero student debt.